Wedding Photographer Canceled On You

 No 3rd Category

 How many times have we heard of a family emergency?
 90%?
 Unless someone is giving specifics about the circumstance then is them just trying to soften the blow with being vague.
 You are sharing your wedding day with them so it being too personal is a cover up for a partial truth.
 If it were a true family emergency they would say ‘my dad just got diagnosed with terminal lung cancer, is across the country in New York, and I will be flying there to be with him for an unknown amount of time.’
 The real professional would then follow by saying they think they will be back in time but if not then they will allow you to find someone else and would provide all the funds back if needed.
-We have only heard of a cancelation being days before once.
+We have only heard of a cancelation being days before once and the only time there were cancelations the day of was with a local Colorado photographer functionally scamming people.
 The point is that you can find a way to make good on your commitments and will do that if you are running a real business.
 Perhaps this is why we rarely hear of couples with sizable budgets getting canceled on.
 While increasing the budget may not hurt the budget is not the problem.
 The problem is a person and most people that are the problem will pass off the problem to be something else to save face.